AniwatJ/Super-High-resolution-and-Segmentation-Deep-Learning-for-Cancer-Histopathology-image-Analysis/README.md

-## Usage
+## Usage ##

+   The training script for SRGAN is placed in /training/SRGAN/SRGAN_train.py

-   - The main training script is placed in /training/U-net
+   The training script for U-net is placed in /training/U-net/Unet_train.py

+   The final implementration script for Super resoltuion enhancement, segmenation, and stitiching is placed in /Implementation/Final_implementation.py